 And when (and if) you feel comfortable, go on an in-person visit.
 Please.
 I’ll even send you the mask and hand sanitizer myself.

-Itching to get your hands on your student’s application essay?
+Itching to get your hands on your student’s application essay or personal statement essay?
 Just once?

 Don’t do it.